Albin Ekdal: Spezia

+Djurgården

+On 30 December 2023, Ekdal moved back to Sweden and Stockholm after 16 years abroad, he signed for Djurgårdens IF, the club he supported as a child.

 International career

 Ekdal made his debut for Sweden on 10 August 2011 in a friendly game away to Ukraine in Kharkiv.
 He came on as a 60th-minute substitute for Sebastian Larsson in a 1–0 win.

 Ekdal was named in Sweden's 23-man squad for UEFA Euro 2016 in France, despite a deep cut in his back from celebrating Hamburg's recent Bundesliga survival putting his involvement at risk.
 He played each match as the Swedes came bottom of their group.

 In June 2018 Ekdal was named in Sweden's 23-man squad for the 2018 FIFA World Cup in Russia.
 He played all five games of a run to the quarter-finals.

 Ekdal was included in Sweden's 26-man squad for UEFA Euro 2020.

+After Sweden failed to qualify for UEFA Euro 2024, Ekdal announced his retirement from international football.
+On 20 November 2023, he made his final appearance in Sweden's qualifier against Estonia in Stockholm, captaining the team and playing 72 minutes before being substituted to a standing ovation from the Friends Arena crowd.

 Personal life

-Ekdal grew up in Höglandet, an affluent suburb west of Stockholm.
+Ekdal grew up in Höglandet, an affluent suburb in Västerort, Stockholm.
 He is the son of Lennart Ekdal, an award-winning Swedish journalist, TV personality and newscaster known for his work for the newspaper Dagens Nyheter and the financial magazine Veckans Affärer, as well as hosting TV shows such as Kalla fakta, Halvtid för Reinfeldt (with Fredrik Reinfeldt), Kvällsöppet med Ekdal & Hakelius and Hetluft.

-Ekdal's younger brother, Hjalmar Ekdal, is also a professional footballer who plays for Burnley FC.
+Ekdal's younger brother, Hjalmar Ekdal, is also a professional footballer who plays for Premier League club Burnley as well as the Sweden men's national football team.